snwfdhmp/errlog/README.md

 ### Another Example

-Errlog also finds the exact line where the error is defined.
+Errlog finds the exact line where the error is defined.

 ### Output